fharding1/treecli/README.md

 func main() {

   // !!!!
 ERROR HANDLING HAS BEEN OMMITED.
 PLEASE DEAL w/ ERRORS PROPERLY !!!!
   // !!!!
+CERTAIN ERRRORS CAN BE OMMITED, BUT ONLY IF THEY WILL NOT FAIL  ....`
+  // !!!! (like in the AddCommand)
+  // !!!!
 READ THE ACTUAL GO DOC !!!!

   a := ct.NewTree(func() {